All specialties require you to have the full MRCP(UK), or a qualifying alternative, in order to take up a post.

 It is possible to progress through the remainder of the recruitment round subject to completing the examination by a set deadline for that round.
 In the event you fail to gain the missing part(s), your application will not be able to proceed any further and any offer made would be withdrawn; this includes if you are appealing your MRCP(UK) outcome.

-The deadline to have gained the full MRCP(UK) diploma is the first offers deadline for the round: 18 April 2024 for the first round and 22 October 2024 for second round.
+The deadline to have gained the full MRCP(UK) diploma is the first offers deadline for the round: 15 April 2025 for the first round and 21 October 2025 for the second round.

 Round 1

-- Part 2 Written: The last diet in which it is possible to pass Part 2 Written before the deadline is the 2024/01 examination.
+• Part 2 Written: The last diet in which it is possible to pass Part 2 Written before the deadline is the 2024/04 examination.
+The 2025 Part 2 Written Examination results are not due out until just after the deadline and so cannot be considered.

 Applicants requiring the full MRCP(UK), who have not completed it prior to these diets, and have not applied to these diets for their outstanding part(s), will not be eligible and should expect their application to be withdrawn.